48th New Zealand Parliament

 The 48th New Zealand Parliament was a term of the Parliament of New Zealand.
 Its composition was determined at a general election held on 17 September 2005.
 The new parliament met for the first time on 7 November 2005.
 It was dissolved on 3 October 2008.

 The Labour Party and the Progressive Party, backed by New Zealand First and United Future, established a majority at the beginning the 48th Parliament.
 The Labour-led administration was in its third term.
 The National Party and ACT form the formal opposition to the government.
 Other non-government parties are the Greens (who promised to abstain on confidence and supply votes) and the Māori Party.

 The 48th Parliament consists of 121 representatives.
-This represents an overhang of one seat, with the Māori Party having won one more electorates than its share of the vote would otherwise have given it.
+This represents an overhang of one seat, with the Māori Party having won one more electorate than its share of the vote would otherwise have given it.
 In total, sixty-nine of the MPs were chosen by geographical electorates, including seven Māori electorates.
 The remainder were elected by means of party-list proportional representation under the MMP electoral system.

 Electorate boundaries for 48th Parliament

 Oath of office

-All the Māori Party MPs tried to alter their Oath of office by adding references to the Treaty of Waitangi.
-They all had to retake their oaths.
+All of the Māori Party MPs attempted to alter their oath of office by adding references to the Treaty of Waitangi.
+They were all required to retake their oaths.